gs(1) - man - phpman

 -sOutputFile=filename

-Selects an alternate output file (or pipe) for the initial output device, as de-
+Selects an alternate output file (or pipe) for the initial output device, as described

 SAFER MODE

-by the relevant environment variables (such as GS_LIB) or by the command line parameters
+the relevant environment variables (such as GS_LIB) or by the command line parameters (see

-open files or set restricted parameters you should pass the -dNOSAFER command line option
+files or set restricted parameters you should pass the -dNOSAFER command line option or its

-recommended ONLY for debugging or in VERY controlled workflows, and strongly NOT recom-
+ommended ONLY for debugging or in VERY controlled workflows, and strongly NOT recommended in

 FILES

-is built.
-Run "gs -h" to find the location of Ghostscript documentation on your system,
+built.
+Run "gs -h" to find the location of Ghostscript documentation on your system, from

 /usr/share/ghostscript/[0-9]*.[0.9]*/*